<< Yesterday

 2005 After walking 2,100 miles from Camp Verde (AZ) to reach Wrigley Field, Bill Holden throws the ceremonial first pitch at the Nationals-Cubs game and leads the crowd in singing Take Me Out to the Ballgame during the seventh-inning stretch.
 Inspired by the documentary, This Old Cub, about Ron Santo, who lost his legs to diabetes, the 56-year-old school teacher with two bad knees pounded the pavement for 172 days during his Walk the Walk campaign raising $250,000 for juvenile diabetes research.

 2007 During a seven-game winning streak, Mariners' manager Mike Hargrove unexpectedly resigns.
-A personality difference between the skipper of the second-place Seattle club and the team's superstar Ichiro Suzuki appears to be the real reason for the sudden departure.
+A personality difference between the skipper of the second-place Seattle club and the team's superstar, Ichiro Suzuki, appears to be the real reason for the sudden departure.

 2008 In the shortest nine-inning game in the history of Coors Field, Aaron Cook throws only 79 pitches in the one-hour, 58-minute contest.
 The right-hander's five-hitter snaps the Rockies' eight-game losing streak with the 4-0 victory over the visiting Padres.